Draconizations/LnzLive/GUIDE.md

 Pops open a numbered preview of the paletted color index matching whichever game species and color palette is loaded currently.

-#### Recolor Menu
+#### Color Swap

-The Recolor Menu can be used to quickly recolor ballz, paintballz, and linez.
-Enter the color mappings you want to apply (e.g., 35 -> 15).
-Use the checkboxes to select to which LNZ elements to apply the color swap.
+The "Color Swap" option opens a menu can be used to quickly recolor and retexture ballz, paintballz, and linez.
+Enter the color and texture mappings you want to apply (e.g., 35 -> 15).
+Use the checkboxes to select to which LNZ elements to apply the swap.
+If you select "Ramp", then all corresponding color members of a given ramp (even non-texturable ramps like 150s) will be converted.
+The "Autofill" button will populate the most frequent color and texture pairs present across `[Ballz Info]`, `[Add Ball]`, and `[Paintball]` sections.
+The "Randomize" button will populate swap colors and textures randomly, and, if "Ramp" is checked, then will restrict to texturable ramps (10s, 20s, ..., 140s).

 #### Capture Head Shot